 How to Stay Safe in Winter Weather

-In addition to dangerous driving conditions and potential power outages, it’s important to be aware of the affects of winter weather on your health.
+In addition to dangerous driving conditions and potential power outages, it’s important to be aware of the effects of winter weather on your health.

 Ice and snow significantly increase one’s risk of falls.
 Falling even from a short distance can cause serious damage to your health, especially in elderly individuals who have weaker bones and joints.
 Use these important safety tips provided by www.MontgomeryCountyMd.gov.